tomaskala/server-config/README.md

    $ nix develop
    [nix-develop]$ agenix -e secrets/subdir/secret.age
    ```
    Note that for secrets holding the user passwords (to be used with
-   `config.users.users.<name>.passwordFile`), the content of the age-encrypted
+   `config.users.users.<name>.hashedPasswordFile`), the content of the
-   file should be SHA-512 of the password.
-That is, create the secret as
+   age-encrypted file should be SHA-512 of the password.
+That is, create the
+   secret as
    ```
    $ nix develop
    [nix-develop]$ openssl passwd -6 -in <password-file> | agenix -e secrets/users/user-twinpeaks.age